Weather protection, rain and dust protection for wildlife photographers

 - optimized for telephoto lenses

-- good camera operability
+- good operability of the camera

 - easy to put on